Peltoche/vixi/README.md

 All the keybinding presented below can be overriden via the `keyboard.toml` configuration file.
-You can find an [example of keyboard.toml config](./resources/keyboard.toml) which will overrid all the default values with the exact same values.
+You can find an [example of keyboard.toml config](./resources/keyboard.toml) which will override all the default values with the exact same values.

 Those configuration files should live inside a `vixi` folder placed into the OS specific config directory.